 A substantial majority of our license and subscription revenue consists of term license fees.
 We also recognize revenue from sales of subscriptions and perpetual licenses.
 Our term licenses revenue is primarily generated through annual license fees that recur during the term of the contract.
 Since the beginning of fiscal year 2017, a substantial majority of our term licenses have been sold under a two-year initial term with optional annual renewals after the initial term.
-Term license revenue is generally fully recognized upon delivery of the software, which accelerates the timing of revenue recognition compared to previous accounting guidance.
+Term license revenue for the initial term of the customer agreement is generally fully recognized upon delivery of the software, which accelerates the timing of revenue recognition compared to previous accounting guidance.